 - IT contracts including technology and software licensing contracts, telecommunications and telephony contracts, managed IT service contracts, website design contracts and E-mail and internet use policies.

-Coupled with our specialist procurement offering, we have a one stop shop for those seeking to procure, bid for, negotiate, enter into or challenge any type of contract.
+Coupled with our specialist procurement offering, we have a one stop shop for those seeking to procure, bid for, negotiate, or enter into any type of contract.

 What We Do – Procurement

 For many of our clients, the contracts which we advise on cannot be entered into without following a structured and legally compliant procurement process.
-We therefore regularly advise a wide range of Contracting Authorities on how best to apply and circumnavigate the Public Procurement Regulations across a number of sectors, including housing, heath, leisure, facilities management, care and education.
+We therefore regularly advise a wide range of Contracting Authorities (including Registered Providers and Local Authorities) on how best to apply and circumnavigate the Public Procurement Regulations across a number of sectors, including housing, heath, leisure, facilities management, energy, care and education.

 This includes advice on: